Sport and Health Sciences: New students

 We will be updating this page regularly as new details of induction and welcome activities are released.
 Please ensure you check back here frequently for updates, as well as your personal email account, new University of Exeter email account, and your My Timetable for the most up-to-date information from us.
 (Please note you need to register with the University and activate your IT account to access My Timetable.)
 If you have any questions about your induction or starting your studies, please contact your Info Point using the details on this page.

-Welcome from the Head of Sport and Health Sciences
+Welcome from Mark Wilson, Head of Public Health and Sport Sciences

 Meet your Head of Department, Professor Mark Wilson.